-- (1) If a corporation has an obligation under this Act, an officer of the corporation must exercise due diligence to ensure the corporation complies with the obligation. - (2) An officer of a corporation may be convicted or found guilty of an offence under this Act relating to an obligation of the officer whether or not the corporation has been convicted or found guilty of an offence under this Act relating to an obligation of the corporation. - (3) In this section, due diligence includes taking reasonable steps- - (a) to acquire and keep up-to-date knowledge of mine safety and health matters; and - (b) to gain an understanding of the nature of operations at a mine and generally of the hazards and risks associated with those operations; and - (c) to ensure the corporation has available for use, and uses, appropriate resources and processes to eliminate or minimise risks to safety and health from work carried out as part of operations; and - (d) to ensure the corporation has appropriate processes for receiving and considering information regarding incidents, hazards and risks and responding in a timely way to that information; and
+- If a corporation has an obligation under this Act, an officer of the corporation must exercise due diligence to ensure the corporation complies with the obligation. - An officer of a corporation may be convicted or found guilty of an offence under this Act relating to an obligation of the officer whether or not the corporation has been convicted or found guilty of an offence under this Act relating to an obligation of the corporation. - In this section, due diligence includes taking reasonable (3) steps- - (a) to acquire and keep up-to-date knowledge of mine safety and health matters; and - to gain an understanding of the nature of operations at a (b) mine and generally of the hazards and risks associated with those operations; and - to ensure the corporation has available for use, and uses, (c) appropriate resources and processes to eliminate or minimise risks to safety and health from work carried out as part of operations; and - (d) to ensure the corporation has appropriate processes for receiving and considering information regarding incidents, hazards and risks and responding in a timely way to that information; and - to ensure the corporation has, and implements, (e) processes for complying with any obligation of the corporation under this Act; and